 Our work is driven by data and community voice.
-To that end, the Women’s Fund makes nonprofit grants in the following areas to support the economic security of women in Central Texas.
+To that end, the Women’s Fund makes nonprofit grants in the impact areas listed below to support the economic security of women in Central Texas.

 Expand access to safe, quality, culturally competent and affordable child care that is conveniently located for families with low incomes.

 Provide access to an ecosystem of support—financial, emotional, and academic—for women pursuing educational dreams.